-First things first, we provide a 1-click automatic migration for free.
-Once your site is successfully transferred, we guarantee that every website hosted on 10Web automatically gets a PageSpeed score of 95+.
+Here’s what that includes: We provide a 1-click automatic migration for free.
+Once your site is successfully transferred, we guarantee that every website hosted on 10Web automatically gets a PageSpeed score of 90+.

 This high-level speed performance is ensured by our state-of-the-art infrastructure that